To open the Cloud Monitoring Administration page: From the main menu, select Administration → Modules → Cloud Monitoring.

 CPU AWS Overall Utilization

-The following metric types are considered “custom metrics” and are not officially supported by Amazon (although they are available):
+The following statistic types are considered “custom metrics” and are not officially supported by Amazon (although they are available):

 OmniCenter will automatically detect and add your Meraki edge routers (only) as managed devices.
 In order for OmniCenter to properly detect and add your Meraki devices, you must turn on SNMP for each device using the Meraki cloud API and provides proper credentials to OmniCenter in a device template.
 If you do not turn on SNMP or provide correct credentials, OmniCenter will only monitor up/down status for your devices.